Different Drummers Drum Circle

 And so began a long and satisfying relationship with community drum circles.

-I was called the "unofficial leader" of that Massachusetts drum circle.
+I was eventually called the "unofficial leader" of that Massachusetts drum circle.
 For the first year there were only eight of us drumming once per month.
 After our first year we were asked to provide music for our UU Church's Kwanzaa service.
 Then things got interesting.
 We began to see a steady flow of new members... experienced drummers and novices alike.
 We also began getting requests to perform at other venues.
 We were invited to perform in various parades, a jazz festival, a percussion festival, private parties, and corporate events.
-We played for Pagans, Catholics, gay organizations, and veterans groups.
+We played for Protestants, UUs, Pagans, Catholics, gay organizations, and veterans groups.
 Each time we performed in public, our membership grew.

 I began to notice many things happening in the drum circle.
 We were becoming more and more diverse and yet, since we didn't spend any time discussing our differences, we only knew the commonality of creating music together.
 I began to see this as building bridges between people.
-I also noticed that different people were drawn to our circle for different reasons, a phenomenon I still find fascinating.
+I also noticed that different people were drawn to our circle for different reasons, a phenomenon I still find intriguing.
 Some people came because the group drumming gave them a heightened sense of spirituality.
 Others found it relaxing and used it to unwind.
 Some found it a great way of connecting with others socially.
 Others saw it as a very creative way of making great original music.
 People recovering from substance abuse problems found it a safe way of having a good time with people without the use of substances.
 Some people described the healing properties of group drumming in terms of boosting the immune system, balancing right and left brain hemispheres, aligning chakras, entraining brainwaves, and resonating to the frequency of the earth.
 Others came because it was the most fun they had all week.

 I saw people using drum circles as physical therapy.
 I saw shy people become less shy.
 I saw people who 'played it safe' begin taking risks.
 I saw people who had nothing else in common becoming deeply connected with one another on a non-verbal level.
 I knew then there was something very powerful going on in these drum circles.